EmiliyaTakhirova/Advanced-CSS-SASS/README.md

 Advanced CSS and SASS on Udemy

 Site name: the Natours.
-Audience: tourists and adventurous people
+Audience: tourists and adventurous people.
 Design: Jonas Schmedtmann

 This site collects all resources and tasks mastered during a training course on Advanced CSS and SASS.